Worried about memory and thinking problems?

 Most of us forget things every day.
 We might forget the name of someone we just met, where we put our keys or why we walked into a room.
 People of all ages experience these things, although many people find they get more common with age, or they may worry more about them as they get older.
 However, this type of forgetfulness is not necessarily a sign of dementia.

-While it can be normal to experience difficulties from time to time, memory, thinking and communication problems that start to have an effect on our everyday life may be a sign of something more serious.
-Ongoing symptoms can have many causes, including:
+While it can be normal to experience difficulties from time to time, memory and thinking problems that start to have an effect on our everyday life may be a sign of something more serious.
+Ongoing memory and thinking problems can have many causes, including:

 - vitamin deficiencies